tanhuang/flutter_mob_t/example/README.md

 # flutter_mob_example

-Demonstrates how to use the flutter_mob_t plugin.
+Demonstrates how to use the flutter_mob plugin.

 ## Getting Started